mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 !!! warning "I changed something in a settings page and nothing changed."

     There might be a bug related to caching.
-Reopening the dialog or invalidating the cache or restarting the project might help.
+Reopening the dialog, invalidating the cache or restarting the project might help.

 !!! question "Which standard IDE settings should you change?"

     The {{ image_popup("https://www.jetbrains.com/help/mps/tuning-the-ide.html#common-jvm-options", "maximum heap size", "../../img/maximum_heap_size.gif", "maximum heap size") }} setting should be changed to a higher values such as 8 GB when using many languages or plugins.
-    A reason for high memory usages can also be many or poorly implemented checking rules.
+    Another reason for high memory usage can be many (poorly) implemented checking rules.

 !!! warning "I am running low on memory or the IDE is running slow.
 What can you do without restarting MPS?"

     When you have enabled the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=memory%20indicator#status-bar-icons", "loaded models indicator", "../../img/memory_indicator.gif", "memory indicator") }} in the lower right corner of the screen, you can click on the text to [unload not needed models](https://blog.jetbrains.com/mps/2019/12/mps-2019-3-is-released/#:~:text=Model%20unloading).
     The memory indicator at the same location can be used to free memory.
-As a last resort the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20Save#status-bar-icons", "power saving mode", "../../img/power_saving_mode.gif", "power saving mode") }} can be enabled which disables background tasks such as the model checker.
+As a last resort the {{ image_popup("https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20Save#status-bar-icons", "power saving mode", "../../img/power_saving_mode.gif", "power saving mode") }} can be enabled which disables background tasks such as the model checker (not recommended).

 !!! question "What's the difference between a module and a model?"

     Specific Languages blog: [Ambiguous terms: Modules and models](https://specificlanguages.com/posts/2022-02/25-ambiguous-terms-modules-models/)

-!!! question "What's a `SRepository` and how's it structured?"
+!!! question "What's a SRepository and how's it structured?"

-    The answer can be found in the [MPS source code](https://github.com/JetBrains/MPS/blob/78a8983d975c3177461ae2553fd253bdc63baab6/core/openapi/source/org/jetbrains/mps/openapi/module/SRepository.java#L24).There can be multiple repositories available.
+    The answer can be found in the [MPS source code](https://github.com/JetBrains/MPS/blob/78a8983d975c3177461ae2553fd253bdc63baab6/core/openapi/source/org/jetbrains/mps/openapi/module/SRepository.java#L24).Multiple repositories could be available in the feature.
 Given a repository, references to modules/models/nodes can be resolved.
     There's no need in making ids unique globally as each subsystem knows, which exact repository it needs to use at any moment.
     (e.g. the type-system knows where it stores its type-nodes, so it will not try to resolve references to them )

     A repository contains modules, modules have model roots, each model root can load models.
     Also a module can be a models container itself (without model root).
-    A model is then a set of "root" nodes.
+    A model is then a set of root nodes.
-    Each "root" node is a root of a tree of nodes.
-So that overall, repository is a tree structure.
+    Each root node is a root of a tree of nodes, So that overall, a repository is a tree structure.

     ```kroki-mermaid
     %%{init: {'theme':'base'}}%%